Apollo 18 (album)

-Apollo 18 is the fourth studio album by American alternative rock duo They Might Be Giants.
-It was released in 1992 through Elektra Records and was named after the cancelled Apollo 18 mission that was scheduled to have followed Apollo 17.
+Apollo 18 is the fourth studio album by American alternative rock duo They Might Be Giants, released in 1992.
+It was released through Elektra Records and was named after the canceled Apollo 18 mission.
 The album was also associated with International Space Year, for which They Might Be Giants were declared the official "musical ambassadors" by NASA.

 The album marked the first conscious effort by John Linnell and John Flansburgh to branch out of their early sound, opting for more traditional rock rhythms and fuller arrangements.
-The duo adopted a backing band with live drums during the supporting tour, with Apollo 18 being their last album recorded as a duo.
+The duo adopted a backing band with live drums during the supporting tour, with Apollo 18 being their last album recorded as only a duo.

 Apollo 18 also includes the "Fingertips" suite, a series of twenty-one short songs, most under thirty seconds long.
-The album generated three singles, "The Statue Got Me High", "The Guitar (The Lion Sleeps Tonight)" and "I Palindrome I", although only "The Statue Got Me High" charted.
+The album generated three singles, "The Statue Got Me High", "The Guitar (The Lion Sleeps Tonight)" and "I Palindrome I", although only "The Statue Got Me High" and "The Guitar" charted.

 The album received mostly positive reviews from music critics, with many commending the band for making music with a darker tone.
 However, the album was criticized for lacking a standout lead single.
 Commercially, the album was not as successful as Flood (1990), peaking at number 99 on the Billboard 200 and spending only six weeks on that chart.
 In addition, some fans were upset that Flansburgh and Linnell opted to use a backing band for the album's tour.